-Peter Pan – Straight from Never Land come Peter Pan and Wendy soaring high aboard the famous Jolly Roger pirate ship complete with smoke effects and special surprises.
+Peter Pan – Straight from Never Land comes Peter Pan and Wendy soaring high aboard the famous Jolly Roger pirate ship complete with smoke effects and special surprises.
 A rainbow arch shines over Skull Rock and Tinker Bell nestled among giant flowers, while Captain Hook takes center stage on a swinging anchor.
 “Newsies-inspired” Lost Boys kick up their heels to high-energy choreography.

 Sleeping Beauty – The heroic Prince Phillip battles a Steampunk-inspired Dragon as the wicked Maleficent.
 This float stretches 53 feet in length and 26 feet tall with a prickly spinning wheel dead center of the float.
-With fiery eyes and glowing effects the spectacular dragon was built on an articulating chassis allowing the float to bend and flex as it moves along the parade route – a first for Disney parades.
-This float was designed in a partnership with Tony Award-winner Michael Curry.
-There’s Prince Phillip, thorn-inspired stilt performers, dramatic raven dancers, plus the three good fairies, Flora, Fauna and Merryweather glide along the parade route.
+With fiery eyes and glowing effects, the spectacular dragon was built on an articulating chassis allowing the float to bend and flex as it moves along the parade route – a first for Disney parades.
+This float was designed in partnership with Tony Award-winner Michael Curry.
+There’s Prince Phillip, thorn-inspired stilt performers, dramatic raven dancers, plus the three good fairies, Flora, Fauna, and Merryweather glide along the parade route.

 Finale and Mickey’s Airship – The parade culminates with a 90-foot-long magical caravan of characters featuring Pinocchio, Dumbo, Snow White and the Seven Dwarfs, the Mad Hatter, Pluto, and more in a splashy carnival of color.
 There are Pegasus horses, dancing hippos, and sassy Bubble Girls with cotton-candy-like hair celebrating Storybook Circus in New Fantasyland.

 Standing directly in front of Cinderella Castle is a great place to view this parade, but you will have to get here early to get a good spot.
 Consider viewing the parade near the Liberty Bell in Liberty Square or where it steps off in Frontierland; it may be less crowded there, but this is a popular parade, so almost anywhere along the parade route will have lots of watchers waiting!

 - The Steampunk-inspired Maleficent Dragon stretches 53 feet from snout to tail and reaches 26 feet in the air.

-- Parade features a cast of more than 100
+- The parade features a cast of more than 100

 - Disney characters from more than a dozen classic stories are represented among nine parade floats